phetsims/phet-info/doc/how-to-add-accessible-interactive-descriptions-to-a-sim.md

 Each Node can have more than one `HTMLElement` in the PDOM.
 Up to four `HTMLElements` can be used as needed to display the Node appropriately in the PDOM.
   * The "primary sibling" is controlled via the `tagName` option, and is the main `HTMLElement` for the `Node`.
-If this `Node` has accessible listeners added to it, this element is where those listeners are added.
+If this `Node` has PDOM listeners added to it, this element is where those listeners are added.
   *  The "label sibling" and "description sibling" are there as siblings to the primary in the PDOM.
 They are flexible and can be used for any content.
 In general though, they are named as they are because PhET often has a label and description next to an interactive element.
 This pattern is seen throughout PhET PDOM code.